Welcome to the

 African American History Through Street Signs exhibit will focus on all the streets in Omaha, Nebraska that have been named after African Americans, and will also feature QRC codes are placed on the signs throughout Omaha to learn more about each individual online.

-A League of our Own Negro League Baseball – June 1 to July 13, 2024
+A League of our Own Negro League Baseball – June 4 to July 5, 2025

+A League of Our Own, The Negro League Baseball Exhibit.
 It is said that in 1839, Abner Doubleday invented the game of baseball, but today’s game should be credited to Alexander Joy Cartwright.
 In 1845, Cartwright added the “diamond-shaped infield, foul lines, and the three-strike rule.”
 In 1920, Major League Baseball was founded, but their league did not allow African Americans to participate.
 So, that very same year, we established a League of Our Own, the Negro Baseball League.

-The March on Washington for Jobs & Freedom – August 3 to September 23, 2024
+The March on Washington for Jobs & Freedom – August 20 to October 4, 2025

 The March on Washington for Jobs and Freedom exhibit, in remembrance of the Dream.
 On August 28, 1963, the “Big Six” leaders of the civil rights movement were responsible for conducting the largest demonstration ever seen in our nation’s capital.

-Tuskegee Airmen & Those Who Served AA in Military – November 2 to December 2, 2024
+Tuskegee Airmen & Those Who Served AA in Military – October 8, 2024 to January 1, 2026

 Tuskegee Airmen Who Called Nebraska Home & African Americans Who Served Exhibit.
 This exhibit looks at the Tuskegee Airmen who lived in Nebraska and local African Americans who served in the Military.

-The History of Kwanzaa – November 30, 2024 to January 1, 2025
+The History of Kwanzaa – December 3, 2025 to January 1, 2026

 The History of Kwanzaa exhibit celebrates the history of its founder Dr. Maulana Karenga, and its seven principles and symbols.